-- A MC is periodic if it can visit certain portions of the state space only at certain regularly spaced intervals.
-State j has period d if the probability of going from state j to state j in n steps is 0 for all n not divisible by d. - If every state in a MC has period 1, then the chain is called aperiodic.
+If for some state j, there exists an integer d>1 such that the probability of going from state j to state j in n steps is 0 for all n not divisible by d (the chain can return to state j only at multiples of d), then the chain is called periodic.
+Otherwise, it is aperiodic.